What is Stress?

 How to handle stress?

-Now, let’s look at 10 quick and easy ways to effectively deal with the symptoms of stress:
+Now, let’s look at 10 effective ways of dealing with stress:

 1) If you’re getting into a stressful situation, back out of it if you can.
 It’s better to wait until later or just avoid it all together unless it’s something you have to deal with.
 If that’s the case, keep on reading…..